 It’s possible that your world is turning just because you have to do something more than going to the bathroom or eating a meal.

 And this can possibly last for many weeks.

-I would have liked to read this post when I was feeling all weird.
+I would’ve liked to read this post when I was feeling all weird.

-I would have liked to know that I wasn’t the only one feeling this way.
+I would’ve liked to know that I wasn’t the only one feeling this way.
 That I would go back to normal someday.
-That it’s important to let things be knowing that you will get back to normal sometime soon.
+That it’s important to let things be, to know that you will get back to normal sometime soon.

-I would have liked to know that it’s totally normal to take the time.
-The time to understand this new world you live in and the time for your body to recover from this overload of hormones.
+I would’ve liked to know that it’s totally normal, that it takes time… To understand this new world you live in and for your body to recover from this overload of hormones.

-This post is from me, a girl that had it really rough and to you the girl that might find it rough too.
+This post is from me, a girl that had it really rough go and to you, the girl that might find it rough too.

 And how do we get prepared for a very bad winter storm?
 There isn’t much you can do other than filling up your fridge and freezer of nutritious food, to warm up your home (and your heart) with a little bit of heat knowing that it might get cold and make sure you are surrounded with people that love you and that would do anything to help you when times are hard.